 Some banks only allow transactions if they are approved by every account holder.
 However, most allow anyone to make withdrawals, set up bill payments or make changes to the account.
 This means you should only share a joint account with someone you trust.

-Basic and prepaid bank accounts offer less features than other current accounts but could accept you even if you have bad credit.
+Basic and prepaid bank accounts offer fewer features than other current accounts but could accept you even if you have bad credit.

-Their providers do not run a credit check when you apply, but you need to be able to prove your identity and have a permanent address in the UK.
+Anyone can apply, regardless of their credit score, but you do need to be able to prove your identity and have a permanent address in the UK.

 They do not offer overdrafts, so you can only spend money you have already paid into the account.
 However, you can: